Khnushinak

-Khnushinak (Խնուշինակ) or Khanoba (Xanoba) is a village de facto in the Martuni Province of the breakaway Republic of Artsakh, de jure in the Khojavend District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village has an ethnic Armenian population, and had an Armenian majority in 1989.
+Khnushinak (Խնուշինակ) or Khanoba (Xanoba) is a village located in the Khojavend District of Azerbaijan, in the region of Nagorno-Karabakh.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was a part of the Martuni District of the Nagorno-Karabakh Autonomous Oblast.